supertom/ansible-videos/README.md

 * update-camera-params - launch multiple instances with custom image.
 Run a test with parameters we send in.
 If successful, write ini file and push to Groundstation.

 ## Episode 2
-* load-balancing - create a cross-region load balanced web application.
+* space-image-site - create a cross-region load balanced web application.

 ## Episode 3
 * networking - set up networks and firewall rules for our RGS to IPS network and our IPS to IVA network.